 An ear infection often occurs in conjunction with a variety of symptoms that vary depending on the specific form of ear infection.
 Symptoms may also vary in character and intensity between individuals.

 Symptoms of an infection of the outer ear canal (otitis externa or swimmer's ear) include ear pain when touching the outside of the ear.
-The pain can be extreme ...more symptoms »
+The ...more symptoms »

 Ear infection: Treatments

 The first step in treating an ear infection is prevention.
 Prevention measures include using the same precautions that are recommended to prevent the spread of infectious diseases, such as the flu or colds.
 These include covering the mouth and nose with the elbow or a tissue when you sneeze or cough and washing hands frequently with soap and water for at least 15 seconds.
 You can ...more treatments »

 Because ear infections most commonly occur in infants and young children who do not yet communicate well, a diagnosis of ear infection may be delayed or missed.
 Symptoms of ear infection can be similar to or occur with symptoms of other conditions, such as tonsillitis, headache, tooth problems, influenza, upper respiratory infection and TMJ. ...more misdiagnosis »

 Symptoms of Ear infection

 symptoms of Ear infection

 Alternative Treatments for Ear infection